asisloustau/creations/README.md

-# Study Projects
+# Portfolio Projects

 Hello!

-I am excited to join this community and to start developing software.
+I am excited to join this community and participate in data science projects that will cause an impact in society.
-I am a civil engineer who wants to switch careers to the software development world.
-I always loved programming and creating!
+I am a civil engineer who loves learning and understanding, as well as applying my common sense to solve problems.